-- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
+- If the vehicle will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place.
+NOTICE: When removing the battery, be sure the key is turned to "OFF" before disconnecting the coupler.
+[ECA16322] - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary. - 3.
 Fully charge the battery before installation.

-- Always keep the battery charged.
-Storing a discharged battery can cause permanent battery damage. - To charge a sealed-type (MF) battery, a special (constant-voltage) battery charger is required.
+Always keep the battery charged.
+Storing a discharged battery can cause permanent battery damage.
+To charge a VRLA (Valve Regulated Lead Acid) battery, a special (constant-voltage) battery charger is required.
 Using a conventional battery charger will damage the battery.
-If you do not have access to a sealed-type (MF) battery charger, have a Yamaha dealer charge your battery.
+If you do not have access to a constant-voltage battery charger, have a Yamaha dealer charge your battery.